martinisaksen/calendarapp-docs/docs/source-schemas/v3/pipeline-overview.md

 Current implementation note:
 - In current phase-2 scaffolding, `pipeline.event.input.field` is restricted to `eventUrl` when `event.type` is `Html` or `Json`.
+- For `calendarFieldUrl`, you can optionally set `pipeline.event.input.baseUrl` to resolve/rebase detail links to the public content host.

 ## Event Input Modes Reference